deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 ## 1. Request & Receive

+The request and receive cycle describes how a smart contract requests data from an oracle and receives the response in a separate transaction.
 Chainlink VRF follows the Request & Receive Data cycle.
 To consume randomness, your contract should inherit from VRFConsumerBase and define two required functions

 - `requestRandomness`, which makes the initial request for randomness.